-2012, Obama, the first President to support gay rights
+2012, Obama, the first POTUS to actively support gay rights

 President Barack Obama was the first sitting president to support gay marriage.
 He repealed and ended the military’s “Don’t Ask, Don’t Tell” policy the previous year.

 2014, NFL Athlete Michael Sam comes out